thingsboard/thingsboard.github.io/docs/reference.md

 ## Programming languages and third-party

 ThingsBoard back-end is written in Java, but we also have some micro-services based on Node.js.
-ThingsBoard front-end is a SPA based on Angular JS framework.
+ThingsBoard front-end is a SPA based on Angular 9 framework.
 See [monolithic](/docs/reference/monolithic) and [microservices](/docs/reference/monolithic) pages for more details about third-party components used.